dlt-hub/dlt/experiments/pipeline/examples/general_usage.md

 4. destination - the imported destination module or module name (we accept strings so they can be configured) - default is None
 5. import_schema_path - default is None
 6. export_schema_path - default is None
-7. full_refresh - if set to True all the pipeline working dir and all datasets will be dropped with each run
+7. always_drop_pipeline - if set to True all the pipeline working dir and all datasets will be dropped with each run
+8. dataset_name -
-8. ...any other popular option... give me ideas. maybe `dataset_name`?
+8. ...any other popular option... give me ideas.

 > **Achtung** as per `secrets_and_config.md` the options passed in the code have **lower priority** than any config settings.
 Example: the pipeline name passed to `dlt.pipeline()` will be overwritten if `pipeline_name` is present in `config.toml` or `PIPELINE_NAME` is in config variables.